 Latest Projects - 2021

-YCAT (Young Concert Artists Trust) in partnership with the Hans Keller Trust, commissioned Bushra El-Turk to write a string quartet for one of their YCAT Hans Keller Trust Artist, the Adelphi Quartet which was premiered at the Wigmore Hall in May 2021.
+YCAT (Young Classical Artists Trust) in partnership with the Cosman-Keller Art & Music Trust commissioned Bushra El-Turk to write a string quartet for the inaugural YCAT Hans Keller Artist, the Adelphi Quartet, which premiered at Wigmore Hall in May 2021.

 Program notes for the piece: